polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

 good network connectivity to a specific one-third of validators (modulo some backup tolerance on backers), it still requires re-encoding.
 Therefore, we need to ensure the system can handle load in the worst-case scenario.
+The proposed change is orthogonal to RFC-47 and can be used in conjunction with it.

 Since RFC-47 already requires a breaking protocol change (including changes to collator nodes), we propose bundling another performance-enhancing breaking